“Nature is the best Artist”

 Aphrodite’s spring meets the Garden of Eden through Kira Koktysh’s nature-inspired jewelry.
 She employs her signature Swarovski crystals and natural stones unto mesmerizing fig, mushroom, leaves and flowers moldings.
 Imbued with an Earth-toned color palette—olive greens, deep purples, burgundy, brown, rich browns—Kira evokes the mysterious laws of Nature.
 She builds fractals, or spiraling orbs of both history and nature unto magnificent earrings, necklaces and rings.

 Trying on a pair, one can almost hear the palatable sounds of nature.
-While tracing the various cycles of nature, she exotically studs geodes.
-It’s carved amethyst and jasper leaves with tiger’s eye and strips of stingray leather.
+Tracing the various cycles of nature, she exotically studs geodes, carved amethyst and jasper leaves with tiger’s eye and strips of stingray leather.
 She chose the Amethyst for her current line, because of its ‘delusional’ qualities.
 Lavender deepens into relaxing violets, as the “Calmness of the blue and fire from the red equal create inspirational forces,” she intonates.
 A jeweler and color specialist, Kira is an artist whose paintbrushes are made from nature’s gems, geology and blossoming fruits and flowers—fractals.

 Art Review: By Farrah Sarafa